Samuel Haldeman: Career

 He was elected as a member to the American Philosophical Society in 1844.

-In 1842 he was instrumental in the establishment of the Entomological Society of Pennsylvania, the first scientific society formed to study insects in America.
+In 1842, he was instrumental in the establishment of the Entomological Society of Pennsylvania, the first scientific society formed to study insects in America.
 Haldeman's participation in the society put him in regular contact with other leading American entomologists including Frederick E. Melsheimer and John G. Morris.
 His first entomological paper was the "Catalogue of the Carabideous Coleoptera of South Eastern Pennsylvania," published in 1842.
 Over the next 15 years he published many papers on the systematics of beetles and other insects, describing many new species.
 His ear was remarkably sensitive, and he discovered a new organ of sound in lepidopterous insects, which was described by him in Benjamin Silliman's American Journal of Science in 1848.
 In 1852 he wrote a description of the insects collected by the Stansbury survey of the Great Salt Lake.

 In addition to his work on entomology, Haldeman accepted various college appointments to teach natural history.
-In 1842 he was a professor of zoology at the Franklin Institute in Philadelphia.
+In 1842, he was a professor of zoology at the Franklin Institute in Philadelphia.
 From 1851 until 1855 he was professor of natural history at the University of Pennsylvania.
 He then accepted a similar professorship in Delaware College.
 Meanwhile, he also lectured on geology and chemistry at the State Agricultural College of Pennsylvania.
 He visited Texas in 1851 to investigate the presidency of an institution there, but declined the position.
 On his return trip from Texas, he was offered the position of president of Masonic College in Selma, Alabama, which he accepted and held from January to October 1852.

 In the 1850s, Haldeman's focus turned to the study of language.
 He carried out extensive research among Amerindian dialects, and also in Pennsylvania Dutch, besides investigations in the English, Chinese, and other languages.
 Haldeman was an earnest advocate of spelling reform.
 He was a member of many scientific societies, was the founder and president of the American Philological Association, and one of the early members of the National Academy of Sciences.
 In 1858, Haldeman was awarded the Trevelyan Prize, given by the Phonetic Society of Great Britain, for his article entitled "Analytic Orthography".
-He made numerous visits to Europe for purposes of research, and when studying the human voice in Rome determined the vocal repertoire of 40-50 varieties of human speech. n 1869, he returned to the University of Pennsylvania as professor of comparative philology and remained there until his death in 1880.
+He made numerous visits to Europe for purposes of research, and when studying the human voice in Rome determined the vocal repertoire of 40–50 varieties of human speech.
+In 1869, he returned to the University of Pennsylvania as a professor of comparative philology and remained there until his death in 1880.

 In 1835, Haldeman married Mary A. Hough and the couple had two sons and two daughters.
 After the wedding, they moved to a new home at the base of Chickies Rock.
 He had designed the house and laid out the extensive gardens with native specimens of trees and shrubs.
 Raised a Protestant, Haldeman converted to Catholicism in the 1840s after undertaking a systematic study of different religions.
 He died suddenly of a heart attack on September 10, 1880 at his home in Chickies, Pennsylvania.